Azure/azure-sdk/docs/dotnet/implementation.md

 ## Client builder extensions

-All Azure client libraries ship with a set of extension methods that provide integration with ASP.NET Core applications.
+All Azure client libraries ship with a set of extension methods that provide integration with ASP.NET Core applications by registering clients with DependencyInjection container, flowing Azure SDK logs to ASP.NET Core logging subsystem and providing ability to use configuration subsystem for client configuration (for more examplese see https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/core/Microsoft.Extensions.Azure)

+{% include requirement/MUST id="dotnet-builder-class-name" %} provide a single `*ClientBuilderExtensions` class for every Azure SDK client library that contains client types.
+Name of the type should consist of last part of library name with `ClientBuilderExtensions` suffix added.
+For example: `SecretClientBuilderExtensions`, `BlobClientBuilderExtensions`

+{% include requirement/MUST id="dotnet-client-builder-class-namespace" %} use `Microsoft.Extensions.Azure` as a namespace.

+{% include requirement/MUST id="dotnet-client-builder-class-service-client" %} only provide overloads for the `*ServiceClient` if library ships one or for every client in assembly otherwise.

+{% include requirement/MUST id="dotnet-client-builder-extension-name" %} name extension methods as `Add[ClientName]` for example.
+Add `AddSecretsClient`, `AddBlobServiceClient`.

+{% include requirement/MUST id="dotnet-client-builder-overloads" %} provide an overload for every set of constructor parameters.

 <!-- Links -->